 Yes.
 All food on the trip is kosher.

 You will receive your airline ticket at the airport from your trip counselors.

 Unfortunately not.
 All participants must stay with the group until they depart to the airport for their return flight home.Birthright Israel requires that all participants partake in all activities for the entire duration of the trip.
 If you are planning on staying on or travelling to another destination, you must make sure that your planned departure is after the departure time of your group.

 Our IsraelontheHouse itinerary is jam packed from morning till night.
 There will certainly be some down time on the trip (especially during journeys between different parts of the country and sites) and we suggest that you use this time to relax, unwind and recharge your batteries.
-You will have 2 Free nights out.
+You will have up to 2 Free nights out.
 During your free nights out, your friends and family are more than welcome to come and hang out with you at your group’s designated area.

 We have an action packed itinerary and we are constantly on the move.
 However, during those evenings when your program finishes early, you may invite your family / friends to visit you at your hotel (with permission from your tourguide).
 You may also invite your friends / family to join you on your free nights out (see above).
 In accordance with Birthright rules, you are not allowed to leave your group under any circumstances.